ELHorta/HW-Accel-APP-VM/zcu104_vm_hw_accel/README.md

 LD_LIBRARY_PATH=.
 VACCEL_DEBUG_LEVEL=0 VACCEL_BACKENDS=/opt/vaccel/lib/libvaccel-vsock.so ./wrapper-args-vaccel
 ```

-These result of the vector addition can be seen on this terminal, along with the debug messages:
+These result of the vector addition can be seen on this terminal:
 ```
 Initialized session with id: 1
 Operation successful!